Skip to main content

 What do the long-range enrollment projections look like, and what are the budget implications?

 Kindergarten registration is still in progress, and enrollment continues well into the summer.
 Our long range enrollment data shows that we have levelled off and a stabilization in enrollment is projected in the coming years.
 As appropriate, reductions or increases will be made to the budget as needed.
-As is our practice, we continue to monitor birth rates in both the Town of Huntington and the Town of Smithtown and noted a slight increase in birth rates this past year.
+As is our practice, we continue to monitor birth rates in both the Town of Huntington and the Town of Smithtown.
 As appropriate, reductions or increases will be made to the budget as needed.
 Birth rates are important in that they provide some long-term data that can be used to predict future enrollments.
 Children born today can generally be expected to start school five years from their birth.

 Transportation